-- a) Vertical: This qualification gives admission to the master's level study at all South African universities, as well as various foreign training institutions. - b) Horizontal: This qualification gives admission to any post-graduate qualification/programme for which this degree is accepted as an admission requirement.
+- a) Vertical: This qualification gives admission to the master's level study at all South African universities, as well as various foreign training authorities, and is subject to selection and the availability of capacity in the subject field. - b) Horizontal: This qualification gives admission to any post-graduate qualification/programme for which this degree is accepted as an admission requirement and is subject to selection and the availability of capacity in the subject field.